TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 <a name="get-concept-relationships-sh"/>

-### Get concept relationship information (for concept id)
+### Get concept relationships by code - get-concept-relationships.sh
-Via get-concept-relationships.sh

 Get concept relationships for a terminology and code.
 In this case it resolves relationships that originate "from" this concept code and contains information about